Discovery of exceptionally slow motion of nanoparticles in liquid

-Liquid-phase electron microscopy (LP-EM) offers unique options to study the nanometer-scale dynamic processes occurring at the solid-liquid interface.
-We have recently studied the electron beam induced electrochemistry of gold nanoparticles under varied liquid conditions.
-New fundamental insights can possibly be gained in nanoscale dynamics, and local van der Waals interactions.
-We discovered that nanoparticles in close proximity of a surface do not move as predicated by Brownian motion but many orders of magnitude slower, possibly explained by the presence of an interface layer of ordered liquid with exceptionally high viscosity (see figure).
+Liquid-phase electron microscopy (LP-EM) offers unique options for studying the nanometer scale dynamic processes which occur at the solid-liquid interface.
+We have recently studied the electron beam-induced electrochemistry of gold nanoparticles under varied liquid conditions.
+We expect to gain new fundamental insights in nanoscale dynamics, and local van der Waals interactions.
+We discovered that nanoparticles in close proximity to a surface do not move as predicted by Brownian motion, but many orders of magnitude more slowly, this is possibly explained by the presence of an interface layer of ordered liquid with exceptionally high viscosity.

-This research is funded by the DFG in the project: “Probing nanoscale interactions at the solid-liquid interface via liquid-phase electron microscopy”.
+This research is performed within the DFG-funded project: “Probing nanoscale interactions at the solid-liquid interface via liquid-phase electron microscopy”.

-Figure at the left: LP-EM of gold nanoparticles in a thin liquid layer. (a) Schematic of the experimental setup consisting of a microfluidic chamber with electron transparent windows. (b) The first nanometers of liquid consist of an ordered liquid layer with nanoparticles. (c) Mean square displacement versus time of twenty moving nanoparticles in the image shown.
-From: Pfaff et al.2015
+Figure at the left: LP-EM imaging of gold nanoparticles in a thin liquid layer. (a) Schematic of the experimental setup consisting of a microfluidic chamber with electron transparent windows. (b) The first nanometers of liquid consist of an ordered liquid layer with nanoparticles. (c) Mean square displacement versus time of twenty moving nanoparticles in the image shown.
+From: Langmuir 31, 6956 (2015)

 Nanoparticle self-assembly studied in liquid

 We are studying self-assembly of superlattice films of nanoparticles at the solid liquid interface using LP-EM.